rawilk/vue-context/CONTRIBUTING.md

 to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

-Before creating enhancement sugestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
+Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
 When creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
 Fill in [the template](https://github.com/rawilk/vue-context/blob/master/.github/ISSUE_TEMPLATE.md), including the steps that you might imagine you would take if the feature you're requesting existed.